This tour traveled along the San Joaquin River to learn firsthand about one of the nation’s largest and most expensive river restoration projects.

 Under the $1.2 billion plan, efforts are aimed at restoring flows to a 60-mile, mostly dry stretch of the San Joaquin River to revive chinook salmon runs while reducing or avoiding adverse water supply impacts to farmers.

-This 2-day, 1-night tour travels along more than 100 miles of the river from Friant Dam near Fresno to the confluence of the Merced River.
-As it weaves across a historic farming region, participants will learn about the status of the river’s restoration and how the challenges of the plan are being worked out.
+This 2-day, 1-night tour traveled along more than 100 miles of the river from Friant Dam near Fresno to the confluence of the Merced River.
+As it weaved across a historic farming region, participants learned about the status of the river’s restoration and how the challenges of the plan are being worked out.